 On the domestic front, the acceptance of aid can also be seen to have significant political consequences.
 Parallel to the risk to its international reputation, a state's population could view their government as weak or inept depending on its response to a disaster (Cole, Healy & Werker 2012, p.167-181).
 There could be additional consequences when political contenders are poised to take advantage of an unfavorable disaster response narrative (Allan & O'Donnell 2013, p.
 47).
 A good example in the United States is how the Bush administration's handling of Hurricane Katrina's devastation of New Orleans in 2005 became a rallying cry for the rival Democratic Party (Walsh 2015).
 Given the political risk of not meeting the needs of their disaster affected population though, it might be assumed that states would be more likely to accept aid in order to bolster any national response.
 As Kent, Armstrong and Obrecht (2013) note in their research however, the unknown factor of aid acceptance is often seen as the greater political risk.
 It therefore probably behooves states to ensure as much control over the management of a disaster response, foreign aid pouring in is not exactly conducive to that effort.
-However, as these researchers note, governments, comprised of an array of individuals facing an extremely stressful situation, cannot always be expected to act rationally (Kent, Armstrong & Obrecht a key divide between "developed" and "developing" 2013) despite perceiving disaster management as a key impactor of domestic support and stability (Rubin 2019). their strategies for identified states to be better placed Sometimes perhaps, aid rejection, rather than a conscious to deliver aid.
-This analysis will seek to contribute policy, occurs simply out of the mismanagement and in this regard and while it cannot claim to provide a bungling pervasive in any emergency context. predictive equation for determining any given state's likelihood of rejecting aid, it should serve as a useful Returning to the theories and frameworks purporting guide for identifying certain indicators that could help deliberate aid refusal.
-Nelson's research (2010) is do so.
-Decision makers can use this information to again valuable in building a coherent foundation for develop more adaptive disaster response strategies understanding state actions.
-For example, while Indonesia as well as more effectively tailor the allocation of was not undergoing a significant regime change in 2018 their resources.
-The analysis below covers three main one could assume the upcoming presidential election theories, extrapolated from the reviewed research and in 2019 was surely a factor for the government as they other sources to highlight the indicators that may be managed two major disaster responses, demonstrating most relevant for predicting aid rejection.
+However, as these researchers note, governments, comprised of an array of individuals facing an extremely stressful situation, cannot always be expected to act rationally (Kent, Armstrong & Obrecht 2013) despite perceiving disaster management as a key impactor of domestic support and stability (Rubin 2019).
+Sometimes perhaps, aid rejection, rather than a conscious policy, occurs simply out of the mismanagement and bungling pervasive in any emergency context.

-perhaps that regime change and government transition can be similarly indicative of aid rejection.
-In fact, research surrounding voter behavior has concluded Capacity as an Indicator that constituents are influenced by not just the disaster Returning to the research, it was noted that states response but the occurrence of the natural hazard view aid acceptance as a political risk with significant itself (Cole, Healy & Werker 2012, p.
+Returning to the theories and frameworks purporting deliberate aid refusal, Nelson's research (2010) is again valuable in building a coherent foundation for understanding state actions.
+For example, while Indonesia was not undergoing a significant regime change in 2018 one could assume the upcoming presidential election in 2019 was surely a factor for the government as they managed two major disaster responses, demonstrating perhaps that regime change and government transition can be similarly indicative of aid rejection.
+In fact, research surrounding voter behavior has concluded that constituents are influenced by not just the disaster response but the occurrence of the natural hazard itself (Cole, Healy & Werker 2012, p.
 16).
-This makes international and domestic political impacts.
-Based on this understanding a general conclusion can be drawn increasingly clear the kind of political pressures a responding government faces in the attempt to overcome that if states are able to avoid this political risk, they the negative bias already attached to them at the outset will (Carnegie & Dolan 2015, p.
-3).
-In other words, if a of a hazard event.
+This makes increasingly clear the kind of political pressures a responding government faces in the attempt to overcome the negative bias already attached to them at the outset of a hazard event.
 Wooyeal Paik's research (2010, p.
-442) state possesses the capacity to respond to a disaster goes a step further in actually validating states' treatment of aid acceptance as a political risk, pointing out several mitigate this risk to their legitimacy.
-The inverse can be instances where government response to a disaster was equally indicative, that is that states with less capacity inexorably linked to a subsequent regime change. for disaster response will more often find themselves
+442) goes a step further in actually validating states' treatment of aid acceptance as a political risk, pointing out several instances where government response to a disaster was inexorably linked to a subsequent regime change.